-The RideLondon-Surrey Classic one day race is heading through Surrey today.
-The pro race, part of the legacy of the London 2012 Olympics and one element of the RideLondon cycling festival weekend, has been upgraded to a 1.HC classification this year and has attracted a decent entry list including Bradley Wiggins and Phillipe Gilbert.
-The race will be shown live on BBC1 from 14:00 and on British Eurosport from 14:30 on Sunday 10 August.
+The RideLondon-Surrey Classic is a one day race that heads through Surrey each summer.
+The pro race, part of the legacy of the London 2012 Olympics and one element of the RideLondon cycling festival weekend, now has World Tour status, ensuring the top teams and riders in the world take part.
+The race is shown live on BBC.

 The Surrey section of the race contains the only real climbs of the route taking in some of the hills that locals and anyone who has ridden a sportive in Surrey have probably experienced.
 It’s always interesting to see how fast the pros go up these climbs compared to your own times!